UoB-COMSM0166/2025-group-9/Meetings/Week-4/Week4.md

 4. Keep the background running at different speeds to show illusion of forward moving planes.
 5. Slightly pixelated for the arcade feel.

-- As a player I want to have clear intructions so that I know how to play the game.
+- As a player I want to have clear instructions so that I know how to play the game.
 -   Given I am new to the game when I have an untimed test run then I can learn how to play the game.

 Developers: